-2.2 Indicators to signal risk build-up periods
+2.3 Indicators to signal risk build-up periods

-These indicators should ideally provide information on developments in cyclical systemic risk and signal in advance the build-up of imbalances that may justify the increase in the countercyclical buffer.
-In this context, the initial choice of the indicators was based on the results obtained by Dekten et al. (2014) and Kalatie et al. (2015).
+These indicators should ideally provide information on developments in cyclical systemic risk and signal in advance the build-up of imbalances that may justify the increase in the CCyB above the neutral level.
+In this context, the initial choice of the indicators was based on the results obtained by Dekten et al. (2014) and Kalatie, Laakkonen and Tölö (2015).
 These two empirical studies explore the behaviour of a wide-ranging set of indicators in the run-up to systemic banking crises for a panel of European countries.
 The second study also assesses whether these indicators are individually significant after controlling for the effect of the Basel gap.

 Therefore, the Banco de Portugal has selected seven indicators which have good signalling properties for developments in cyclical systemic risk.
-This final set of indicators was chosen based on economic theory considerations and the indicators' timely signalling properties as regards historical periods of financial vulnerability and systemic banking crises in Portugal.
-In addition, this set of indicators covers the six categories established in Recommendation ESRB/2014/1.
+This final set of indicators was chosen based on economic theory considerations and the indicators' timely signalling properties as regards historical periods of financial vulnerability and systemic banking crises in Portugal..15 In addition, this set of indicators covers the six categories established in Recommendation ESRB/2014/1.